PoplinSee poplin shirts

 The double twist technique makes the wire softer, stronger and increases the diameter of the thread for a better quality fabric.
 Most of our poplin collection is spun and double twisted.

-The count or "thread title" or "thread number" indicates the quality of the fabric used for the shirt.
-It makes it possible to determine the fineness of the yarn according to the weight/length ratio.
-The higher this index, the finer, lighter, silkier and more resistant the yarn will be, which will give a good quality fabric.
+The count or “thread count” or “thread number” indicates the quality of the fabric used for the shirt.
+It allows you to determine the fineness of the wire based on the weight/length ratio.
+A high index reflects a fine, light, silky, resistant thread, giving a quality fabric.